StockSharp/AlgoTrading/Designer/Gallery/Schemas/Arbitrage/README.md

 ## How It Works

-1. **Price Data Collection**: The strategy collects price data for BTC and ETH from the Binance exchange.
+1. **Price Data Collection**: The strategy collects the bundled BTC and TON futures history from Binance.
-2. **Price Calculation**: It calculates the price ratio between BTC and ETH.
+2. **Price Calculation**: It calculates the price ratio between BTC and TON.
 3. **Signal Generation**: When the price ratio exceeds the defined threshold, the strategy generates buy and sell signals.
 4. **Order Execution**: The strategy executes market orders to buy the undervalued asset and sell the overvalued asset.
 5. **Profit Calculation**: It calculates the profit based on the executed trades and monitors the market for further opportunities.